-This guide includes an example for the backup and recovery plan for Microsoft Server 2008 R2 (x64) and Microsoft SQL 2008.
-Similar procedures are possible with different versions of Windows and SQL server.
-We are happy to review your backup and restore strategy as part of your FileCare agreement.
+We are happy to review your backup and restore strategy as part of your current FileCare agreement.
 FileHold professional services are available if you require more extensive assistance with preparing a backup strategy.

-In addition to backing up the elements in the table below, the following data protection systems should also be considered.
-Having only one type of backup in place is only satisfying the bare minimum of disaster recovery and business continuity procedures.
+In addition to backing up the elements in the table below, the following data protection points should also be considered.
+Having only one element of safety in place is only satisfying the bare minimum of disaster recovery and business continuity procedures.

 - Regular server or virtual machine imaging and offsite data storage at regular intervals.